gramineproject/graphene/Documentation/tutorials/pytorch/index.rst

    also create a symlink to the Python binary, with the name corresponding to the manifest.

-Now, launch Graphene with the generated manifest via ``pal_loader``.
-You can simply append the arguments after the manifest name.
+Now, launch Graphene via ``pal_loader``.
+You can simply append the arguments after the executable name.
 Our example takes ``pytorchexample.py`` as an argument::

-   ./pal_loader python3.manifest pytorchexample.py
+   ./pal_loader ./python3 pytorchexample.py

 That's it.
 You have run the PyTorch example with Graphene.
 You can check ``result.txt`` to make sure it ran correctly.